External freedom to speak up policy for NHS workers

 Typically, these may be on your intranet, in your organisation’s Freedom to Speak Up policy, in your staff handbook or your line or practice manager should have details.

-We hope that doing this will give you confidence that the matters will be, or have been, looked into properly.
-However, we appreciate there may be times when you will want to raise matters outside your organisation – for example, if you consider it may not be effectively managed or if you remain concerned having previously raised it internally.
-And not everyone will feel able to speak up to their organisation.
+We recognise there may be times when you wish to raise concerns outside your organisation – for example, where you do not feel they have been effectively addressed, or where you remain concerned after raising them internally.
+We also understand that not everyone will feel able to speak up within their own organisation.

-You can contact our customer contact centre via telephone or in writing to provide details of the matters you are raising.
+You can also contact our customer contact centre via telephone or in writing to provide details of the matters you are raising.

-Colleagues in our customer contact centre will listen to workers’ concerns confidentially and will direct you to the correct team.
-If you prefer, you can also email the NHS England national Freedom to Speak Up team directly.
+Colleagues in our customer contact centre will listen to your concerns confidentially and direct you to the correct team.
+You can speak up:

 NHS England